-The results from monitoring the operational phase of offshore wind farms in the EEZ have so far not provided clear results.
-The investigation in accordance with Standard StUK4 by means of aircraft-based recording has so far revealed fewer sightings of harbour porpoises inside the wind farm areas than outside.
-However, acoustic recording of habitat use by means of special underwater passive acoustic measuring devices called C-POD hydrophones shows that harbour porpoises use the wind farm areas (Butendiek 2017, North Helgoland, 2019, Krumpel et al., 2017, 2018, 2019).
-The two methods - visual/digital detection from aircraft and underwater acoustic detection - are complementary, i.e. the results from both methods should be used together to identify and assess possible effects.
-This joint evaluation of the data, the development of suitable evaluation criteria and the description of the biological relevance is to be the subject of a research programme.
+The results from the monitoring of the operational phase of offshore wind farms in the EEZ have so far not provided clear results.
+The investigation according to StUK4 by means of aircraftbased recording has so far revealed fewer sightings of harbour porpoises inside the wind farm areas than outside.
+However, acoustic recording of habitat use by means of special underwater measuring devices, the so-called CPODs, shows that harbour porpoises use the wind farm areas (Butendiek 2017, North Helgoland, 2019, Krumpel et al., 2017, 2018, 2019).
+The two methods - visual/digital detection from aircraft and acoustic detection - are complementary, i.e. the results from both methods should be used to identify and assess possible effects.
+The joint evaluation of the data, the development of suitable evaluation criteria and the description of the biological relevance is to be the subject of a research programme.

-Against this backdrop, in order to ensure with sufficient certainty that incidents pursuant to Section 44 subsection (1) number 2 of the Federal Nature Conservation Act do not occur, an operational noise-reducing installation design in accordance with the state of the art will be used in the sense of meeting the corresponding requirements of the subordinate suitability assessment and the instructions in individual plan approval decisions.
+In order to ensure with sufficient certainty that contravening of the prohibition pursuant to Section 44 paragraph 1 number 2 of the BNatSchG will not occur, an operational sound-reducing turbine design in accordance with the state of the art will be used against this background in the sense of the corresponding requirements of the subordinate suitability assessment and the instructions in individual planning approval decisions.

-Appropriate monitoring will also be arranged for the operational phase of the individual projects in the areas covered by the plan in order to identify and assess any site- and project-specific impacts.
+Appropriate monitoring will also be arranged for the operational phase of the individual projects in the areas covered by the plan in order to identify and assess any site and project-specific impacts.

-As a result, the protective measures ordered are sufficient to ensure that, with regard to harbour porpoises, the operation of the installations in the areas covered by the plan will also comply with the requirements governing the prohibition under Article 44 subsection (1) number 2 of the Federal Nature Conservation Act.
+As a result, the protective measures ordered are sufficient to ensure that, where harbour porpoises are concerned, operation of turbines in the areas covered by the plan also does not contravene the prohibitions according to Section 44, paragraphs 1 and 2 of the BNatSchG.

-Cumulative consideration
+Cumulative assessment

-In Section 4.10.3, cumulative effects of offshore wind energy generation on harbour porpoises were presented, and related prevention and mitigation measures were described.
+Cumulative effects of offshore wind energy generation on harbour porpoises were presented in chapter 4.10.3 and avoidance and mitigation measures were described.
 However, harbour porpoises are exposed to the impacts of various anthropogenic uses as well as natural and climate-related changes.
-A differentiation or even weighting of the proportion of the impacts of a single use on the state of the population is hardly possible from a scientific standpoint.
+Differentiation or even weighting of the proportion of the effects on the state of the population due to a single application is hardly possible from a scientific standpoint.